-- Review the many forms of digital risk to brands - Learn how security intelligence identifies and remediates online attacks against brands rand protection involves safeguarding an organization's image, reputation, and customers from attacks that primarily never touch its network or systems.
-These threats include:
+- Review the many forms of digital risk to brands - Learn how intelligence identifies and remediates attacks against brands online

+Prand protection involves safeguarding an organization's image, reputation, and customers from attacks that primarily never touch its network or systems.
+Most organizations lack visibility into these types of attacks.
+Threats include: